paysuper/paysuper-docs/content/docs/glossary.md

 ***

-# PaySuper Dashboard Product and Projects:
+# Unlimint Game Services Dashboard Product and Projects:
 ***

 - a Project